ssinno28/Lucene.Net.IndexProvider/README.md

             services.AddLuceneDocumentMapper();
 ```

+You'll also want to setup a LocalIndexPathFactory class that implements `ILocalIndexPathFactory` and add it as an injected service.

 In order to query against the index there is a fluent API that allows you to pass in as many query types you want:

 ```c#